 Capital adequacy guidelines

-EFIC holds no capital against the National Interest Account business on the basis that the risks are borne by the Commonwealth.
+Efic holds no capital against the National Interest Account business on the basis that the risks of business written on the National Interest Account are borne by the Commonwealth.

 Large exposure guidelines

-EFIC has adopted APRA guidelines in relation to large exposures.
-Australian banks are required to consult with APRA prior to committing to any aggregate exposures to non-government, non-bank counterparties exceeding 10% of their capital base.
-APRA has also indicated a maximum exposure per non-bank counterparty (or related group of counterparties) of 25% of capital but have emphasised that this is an upper limit.
-Only better rated risks would be contemplated for these levels of exposures.
+Efic has modelled its large exposure policy on Basel and APRA guidelines.
+Australian banks are required to consult with APRA prior to committing to any aggregate exposures to non-government, non-bank counterparties exceeding 10 per cent of their capital base.
+APRA has also indicated a maximum exposure per non-bank counterparty (or related group of counterparties) of 25 per cent of capital but have emphasised that this is an upper limit.
+Only better-rated risks would be contemplated for these levels of exposures.

-As an exception to this policy, the Board has approved increases in exposure limits to single counterparties under risk transfer arrangements from a maximum 25% to 37.5% for risk transfer partners rated ERS 1 or 2; and from a maximum of 25% to 50% for risk transfer partners rated ERS 1 from government-backed export credit agencies.
+As an exception to this policy, the Board has approved increases in exposure limits to single counterparties under risk transfer arrangements from a maximum 25 per cent to 37.5 per cent for risk transfer partners rated ERS 1 or 2; and from a maximum of 25 per cent to 50 per cent for risk transfer partners rated ERS 1 from government-backed export credit agencies.

-For bank counterparties, APRA has indicated a maximum exposure of 50% of capital.
-The Board has endorsed the application of this limit of 50% of capital to all treasury activities with bank counterparties (defined by EFIC as Approved Deposit-taking Institutions (ADIs) under the Banking Act 1959 and rated BBB– and above, and other financial entities rated AA– and above), provided any exposure in excess of 25% of EFIC’s capital has a maturity of six months or less.
+For bank counterparties, APRA has indicated a maximum exposure of 50 per cent of capital.
+The Board has endorsed the application of this limit of 50 per cent of capital to all treasury activities with bank counterparties (defined by Efic as authorised deposit-taking institutions under the Banking Act 1959 and rated BBB– and above, and other financial entities rated AA– and above), provided any exposure in excess of 25 per cent of Efic’s capital has a maturity of six months or less.

-The Minister by written notice to EFIC either “approves” the recommendation from the Board or “directs” the payment of a different specified dividend.
+The Minister by written notice to Efic either “approves” the recommendation or “directs” the payment of a different specified dividend.